Dominic Smith Player Props: Nationals vs. Giants

 Dominic Smith At The Plate

-- Smith has picked up a hit in 65.2% of his 92 games this season, with at least two hits in 28.3% of them.

-- He has hit a long ball in 5.4% of his games this season, and 1.3% of his trips to the plate.
+- In 5.4% of his games this season, he has hit a long ball, and 1.3% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.